kitt-browser/dev-docs/ChromeBundleManifest.md

 Chrome bundle manifest compliance
 ---------------------------------

-This is a complete list of Chrome manifest features duplicated from
+This is a complete list of Chrome manifest features duplicated from:

 [http://developer.chrome.com/extensions/manifest.html](http://developer.chrome.com/extensions/manifest.html)

-and modified to mark Kitt implementation specifics and deficiencies. "_KITT: unsupported_" means that the configuration is allowed and parsed, but ignored: there is no logic which would use it.
+It has been annotated to indicate Kitt implementation specifics and deficiencies. "_KITT:unsupported_" means that the configuration is allowed and parsed, but is currently ignored.

 <pre>
 <em><strong>// Required</strong></em>
 "<a href="http://developer.chrome.com/extensions/manifest/manifest_version.html">manifest_version</a>": 2,
 "<a href="http://developer.chrome.com/extensions/manifest/version.html">version</a>": "versionString",
 "<a href="http://developer.chrome.com/extensions/manifest/name.html">name</a>": "MyExtension", <em>// KITT: the recommended form is "my-extension-name" or "MyExtensionName".
 No national characters and <strong>no spaces</strong> please.
-For historical reasons, name is used in places where such characters would break things.
-This is a top priority issue.
+For historical reasons, name is used in places where these characters are not allowed.

 <em><strong>// Recommended</strong></em>
 "<a href="http://developer.chrome.com/extensions/manifest/description.html">description</a>": "A plain text description", "<a href="http://developer.chrome.com/extensions/manifest/icons.html">icons</a>": {...},
 <em>// KITT:unsupported</em> "default_locale"

 <em><strong>// Pick one (or none)</strong></em>
 "<a href="http://developer.chrome.com/extensions/browserAction.html">browser_action</a>": {
   "default_icon": {...},